Conme/WordCounter/README.md

 ### Prerequisites

 To use the build system included in the repository, [CMake](https://cmake.org) is essential for both Unix and Windows systems, while for Windows the MSBuild compiler included in all the recent versions of Visual Studio suites is needed.
 For Unix systems any CMake-supported and C11-compatible compiler is suitable.
-Make sure that both CMake and the compiler to be used will be in the system's PATH variable.
+Make sure that both the location of CMake and the location of the compiler to be used are in the system's PATH variable.

 ### Compiling